 Meet the STEAMM Team

-We’re working with a fantastic team of artists and scientists to make this pop-up:
+We worked with a fantastic team of artists and scientists to design this pop-up!

-This pop-up is funded by the Science and Technology Facilities Council (STFC) – we’re so grateful for their support!
+This pop-up was funded by the Science and Technology Facilities Council (STFC), and supported by the following organisations: